jefdewitt/jekyll_portfolio/README.md

 ```

 We add the key `output: true` so Jekyll renders a page per each item file our project folder.
-More on collections [here](http://ben.balter.com/2015/02/20/jekyll-collections/).
+Thanks to Ben Balter's article on the subject which really drove the concept home for me.
+More on what he wrote can be found [here](http://ben.balter.com/2015/02/20/jekyll-collections/).